mvizi12/My-Site/index.md

     <div id="Middle-container-home">
       <div class="skill-category pb-3 pt-5">
         <h6 class="skill-category-header">Game Designer</h6>
-        <p class="skill-category-description">Game deisgn is my main passion and what I've strived towards ever since I was a kid.
+        <p class="skill-category-description">Game design is my main passion and what I've strived towards ever since I was a kid.
-          My vision is to create games that foster friendship and community in order to make the world place.</p>
+          My vision is to create games that foster friendship and community in order to make the world a better place.</p>
         <p>In order to achieve this vision, I've attended events with other like minded individuals to grow our game design skills
           as well as taken online courses.
-All the games I've made so far have been 2D, made with Unity, and programmed in C#, but I plan to venture into 3D in the future as well</p>
+All the games I've made so far have been 2D, made with Unity, and programmed in C#, but I plan to venture into 3D in the future as well.</p>
       </div>
       <br>